scifigurmeet/devops/Provisioning/On-Premise Provisioning.md

 5. Visit `http://localhost:3003` and `http://localhost:3004` to see the different server roles.

+**Interpretation:** The `server-template.js` file represents a server template.
+By using environment variables (SERVER_ROLE), we can create different server instances from the same template.
+This is similar to how organizations might use a single base image to create various types of servers (web servers, database servers, etc.) in their on-premise infrastructure.

 ## Part 3: Connectivity with Servers

 ### Exercise 4: Setting Up a Client

+**Intention:** This exercise demonstrates how clients interact with servers in an on-premise environment.
+It shows how applications might communicate with different servers for various purposes.

+**Steps:**

 1. Create a new file named `client.js`:
    ```javascript